 The non-driver category has been our most exciting growth area and a differentiator for the Company.
 We are devoted to the development, manufacturing and marketing of non-driver products to diversify our customer base and product portfolio to offer total solutions of image processing and human interface related technologies in addition to our driver IC products.
 Our non-driver products delivered the strongest growth in 2014 owing to many new product launches and project wins.
 During 2016, our non-driver businesses experienced tremendous growth, primarily driven by the LCOS and WLO businesses due to shipments to one of our leading AR device customers.
 Additionally, our WLO business hit inflection in the middle of 2017 when we began mass shipment to an anchor customer.
 The overall 2018 shipment increased considerably year-over-year because of the customer's large-scale adoption in more models.
-We expect WLO shipment volume in 2019 will decline significantly year-over-year starting from the third quarter of 2019 due to a product replacement decision informed by an anchor customer a few days following the Company's last earnings call on February 19, 2019.
-Despite this setback, we continue to work on new development projects with the anchor customer, in addition to our multiple ongoing projects with other customers.
+In 2019, we continued the strong shipment momentum from 2018 to fulfill anchor customer's higher demand with a significant year-over-year increase.
+We continue to make progress with our ongoing R&D projects for next generation products centered around our exceptional design know-how and mass production expertise in WLO technology.